315+ Telescopes Ranked

 /5

-The Celestron StarSense Explorer 130mm Dobsonian is essentially a repackaged version of the Zhumell Z130, featuring a 130mm f/5 Newtonian optical tube atop a tabletop Dobsonian mount.
-The only difference whatsoever is the inclusion of Celestron’s StarSense Explorer technology.
+The Celestron StarSense Explorer 130mm Dobsonian is essentially a repackaged version of the Zhumell Z130, featuring the same 130mm f/5 Newtonian optical tube atop a tabletop Dobsonian mount.
+The only major difference whatsoever is the inclusion of Celestron’s StarSense Explorer technology.

-Unlike many small, inexpensive reflecting telescopes (including much of Celestron’s lineup) that unfortunately opt for sub-par optics, this one comes with a high-quality parabolic primary mirror that can be collimated, a sturdy mount, and acceptable quality eyepieces.
-These set it apart from many beginner-oriented models, including Celestron’s own AstroMaster 130, which has a spherical primary mirror incapable of providing sharp images alongside a shoddy mount and useless eyepieces.
+Unlike many small, inexpensive reflecting telescopes (including much of Celestron’s lineup) that unfortunately opt for sub-par optics, I like that this one comes with a high-quality parabolic primary mirror that can be collimated, a sturdy mount, and acceptable quality eyepieces.
+These set it apart from many beginner-oriented models, including the popular Celestron’s own AstroMaster 130, which has a spherical primary mirror incapable of providing sharp images alongside a shoddy mount and useless eyepieces.

 Despite its appealing attributes, I’m not convinced that the Celestron StarSense Explorer 130mm Dobsonian represents the ultimate value proposition for every stargazer.
 Its 130mm f/5 optics, shared across telescopes from other brands like Zhumell, Vixen, Sky-Watcher, and Celestron, facilitate a remarkably expansive field of view thanks to the resulting short 650mm focal length.
-This enables a generous allowance for manual aiming errors; with the stock low-power eyepiece, you get a field five times the apparent diameter of the full moon.
+With the stock low-power eyepiece, we get a field of view of five times the apparent diameter of the full moon.
+This enables a generous allowance for manual aiming errors.

 How It Stacks Up